Find Affordable College Courses

 55 Yearly Graduations

-Academy of Art University is the 6th most popular school in the nation for students seeking a master's degree in Fine Arts.
+Academy of Art University is the 6th most popular school in the nation for students seeking a master's degree in fine arts.
 Each year, around 8,900 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $24,624 per year, while in-state graduate students, on average, pay $27,696 per year.
-For the 2020-2021 academic year, 55 master's degrees were handed out to Fine Arts majors at Academy of Art University.
-About 73% of this group were women, and 11% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $27,024 per year, while in-state graduate students, on average, pay $30,696 per year.
+During the most recent year for which we have data, 55 people received their master's degree in fine arts from Academy of Art University.
+Around 11% of these students were from an underrepresented racial-ethnic group, and 79% were women.
+Academy of Art University fine arts graduates who receive their master's degree go on to jobs earning a median salary of $32,650.

 #7